This post may contain compensated links. Refer to my disclaimer for more info.

 DISNEY PACKING LIST ESSENTIALS

-I would highly suggest bringing bottled water and snack foods along.
-If your hotel does not have continental breakfast, break convenience breakfast foods along too.
-Our resort did not have free breakfast and we saved tons of time and money eating pop tarts before heading out to Disney activities.
+I would highly suggest bringing bottled water and snack foods along for the hotel room.
+If your hotel does not have continental breakfast, bring convenience breakfast foods along too.
+Our resort did not have free breakfast.
+We saved tons of time and money eating pop tarts before heading out to Disney activities.
 It didn’t kill us, Y’all, I promise! 😉

-Besides the obvious items like outfits and toiletries, here are a few things not miss for your Walt Disney pack list:
+Besides the obvious items like outfits and toiletries, here are a few things not miss for your Walt Disney packing list:

-A Raincoat and poncho for every person ~ Florida is known for its unpredictable weather.
-In the summer especially, it rains for a short while most days.
+A fold up poncho for every person ~ Florida is known for its unpredictable weather.
+In the summer especially, it rains a little bit most days.
 Taking raincoats and ponchos on your Florida vacation is a necessity any time of the year.
-I’d pack raincoats for rambling outside of Disney Parks, and save the ponchos for when you go into the Disney Parks.
+I’d pack raincoats for rambling outside of Disney Parks and save the ponchos for when you go into the Disney Parks.
 Ponchos also come in handy to keep you dry while riding wet rides like Splash Mountain.